20.5m2+ / 220 sq ft antique faux mosaique themed floor - 1933

 A reclaimed and now fully restored antique French floor of 14cm / 5.5 inch sq, 15mm / 0.6 inch thick ceramic encaustic field and border tiles, totalling 20.5m2 / 220 sq ft.

 Popular in France in the 1920's and 1930's, the design of the floor is of a 'faux-mosaique' theme whereby solid ceramic tiles created the visual impression of the floor being comprised of tens of thousands of smaller mosaic pieces.
-Here, in the principal field tiles, the laurel shaped motif, opening up in a four tile tessellation, is beautifully ornate and intricate.
-Framing the floor is a same sized border tile, laid in duplicate back-to-back and bearing a scalloped motif.
-The palette of amber, soft greens, vibrant blue and grey piping on an off-white slip is evidenced on field and border tiles delivery harmony by design and colour.
+Here, in the principal field tiles, the laurel-shaped motif, opening up in a four-tile tessellation, is beautifully ornate and intricate.
+Framing the floor is a same-sized border tile, laid in duplicate back-to-back and bearing a scalloped motif.
+The palette of amber, soft greens, vibrant blue and grey piping on an off-white slip is evidenced on field and border tiles delivery harmony in design and colour.

-The floor has been restored to its originally beauty, as evidenced on the high resolution photographs of a 1.25m2 randomly selected section of the floor shown in the gallery; old mortar, wax and surface dirt has been removed tile by tile and it now arrives ready to relay .
-The same size borders can be laid singulary or back to back and being a highly fired tile, to c.1,100 degrees F, it can be laid inside or outside of the home and will work very efficiently with under floor heating systems.
+The floor has been restored to its original beauty, as evidenced by the high-resolution photographs of a 1.25m2 / 13.5 sq ft randomly selected section of the floor shown in the gallery; old mortar, wax and surface dirt have been removed tile by tile, and it now arrives ready to relay.
+The same size borders can be laid singulary or back-to-back and, being a highly fired tile, to c.1,100 degrees F, it can be laid inside or outside the home.

-Tile quantities by tile type, give or take one or two:-
+Tile quantities, give or take one or two:-

 FIELD tiles - 840 - 16.5m2 / 177 sq. ft.